urmeo/retinonorm/README.md

 ## What this is

 - Measures **population receptive fields** in convolutional units with the procedure human fMRI uses (Dumoulin & Wandell, 2008): sweep an aperture, record the timecourse, fit a 2-D Gaussian.
-- Output is a *measured* pRF for an artificial unit, in the same units as the human quantity — so lesions and seed-to-seed variation become measurable, not asserted.
+- Output is a *measured* pRF for an artificial unit, in the same form as the human quantity — a 2-D Gaussian centre and width, in pixels of the synthetic field rather than degrees of visual angle — so lesions and seed-to-seed variation become measurable, not asserted.
 - Needs no restricted data.
 Stimuli are generated in-repo, the "brain" is a frozen network, every number reproduces on a laptop.
 - Built to **refuse its own bad answers**: noise, suppressed units, truncated Gaussians and leaky folds are all rejected or flagged rather than reported.